adambergman1/Todo-app-CRUD-Express-Handlebars/README.md

-# ab224qr-examination-2
+# Todo app with Express & Handlebars

-# Be sure to create a .ENV file with the variable DB_PATH with the URL to Mongoose!
+Be sure to create a `.env` file with the variable `DB_PATH` with the URL to Mongoose.